Artchibald/WTW-illustrator-script/README.md

 # To be done

+Change functions to arrow functions

+change all vars to lets

 URGENT DISCREPANCY BETWEEN AI FILE AND THE ICON STYLE GRID PDF!!

 if all layers on turn them off before running